lcrees/knife/docs/index.rst

   >>> from knife import knife

-:mod:`knife`'s methods also come in focused classes group :mod:`knif` methods with related functionality that can be chained together into pipelines.
+:mod:`knife`'s methods also come in focused classes group :mod:`knife` methods with related functionality that can be chained together into pipelines.

 *contrived example:*